The 2026 football World Cup will be held across the USA, Mexico and Canada between 11th June and 19th July 2026.

 The draw for the World Cup 2026 group stage was held on 5th November at the Kennedy Center in Washington, D.C, USA.

 The composition of the 12 groups of four teams is listed below.
-There are still six places to be determined via the UEFA and inter-confederation playoffs.

 Group A